-The Ministry of Tourism hosted the inaugural Jamaica Coffee Festival over a 3-day period with a Coffee Industry Trade Day, a Marketplace, and Culinary Trail of Blue Mountain eateries.
+The Ministry of Tourism hosted the inaugural Jamaica Coffee Fest over a 3-day period with a Coffee Industry Trade Day, a Marketplace, and Culinary Trail of Blue Mountain eateries.
 On a sunny day in the Blue Mountains UNESCO World Heritage Site, dozens of patrons visited the Jamaica Defence Force Newcastle Training Camp for the main Festival Marketplace event.
 This, in my opinion, was almost perfect considering the Blue Mountains is of course home to our world-famous coffee (learn where you can make it yourself from scratch)!

 JDF Newcastle Training Camp: History Lesson